ccztux/modpd/README.md

 installation greatly, because the obsessing commands will be executed by modpd and not by the Nagios® process itself.
 Nagios® executes the obsessing command after every check, where obsessing is activated and then Nagios® waits, till every obsessing command was executed successfully or timed out.

+# Known Issues
+- Reloading modpd is causing one invalid dataset (#118) If the daemon will be reloaded, one dataset gets malformed and will be detected as an invalid dataset.
+Nevertheless you should prefere the reload function over the restart function if you have only changed something in the configuration, because in case of a restart more than one dataset is getting lost.